By Priyansh Jul. 01, 2019

 He may not have inspired on any of the occasions but nor was India severely hampered by Dhoni’s presence in the team.
 Perhaps the disappointment had its roots in what we had come to expect from the maestro in the past.
 He could pull India out of the deepest trench, when drowning seemed inevitable.
 Dhoni’s myth and his legend was built on the superhuman effort – his ability to hit sixes when the cause seemed lost, his bravado in the face of unreal odds.
 And that’s what made him a great white-ball player.
 A recent episode of the ESPN Cricinfo Talking World Cup podcast discussed Dhoni’s enduring popularity among Pakistan fans, despite the rise of Virat Kohli.
 It is so because he is remembered as a match-winner.

 This is an image that hangs heavily over MS Dhoni.
 Although data does show that Dhoni was never really a very quick scorer in chases, his aura was built on the ability to see the team home.
-But with the years advancing and the powers waning, the soon- to-be 38-years-old wicketkeeper-batsman finds himself unable to repeat the Houdini acts of old.
+But with the years advancing and the powers waning, the 38-year-old wicketkeeper-batsman finds himself unable to repeat the Houdini acts of old.

 That seems entirely reasonable, only that nobody in and around the team is open to accepting it.
 Whenever a question is raised about Dhoni, it is evaded and you get other rationalisations from the Indian side.
 Sample this from captain Virat Kohli.